mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ### 2.4 New 3D Lighting API

 In v11 we've introduced new experimental lighting APIs to give you control of lighting and shadows in your map when using 3D objects: ``AmbientLight`` and ``DirectionalLight``.

-TODO: Add image, point to example

-Relatedly, we've added new APIs on ``FillExtrusionLayer`` and ``LineLayer``s to support 3D lighting styling and working with 3D model layers.
+We've also added new APIs on ``FillExtrusionLayer`` and ``LineLayer``s to support this 3D lighting styling and enhance your ability to work with 3D model layers.
+Together, these properties can illuminate your 3D objects such as buildings and terrain to provide a more realistic and immersive map experience for your users.
+These properties can be set at runtime to follow the time of day, a particular mood, or other lighting goals in your map.
+Check out our example [here](mapbox-maps-ios/Apps/Examples/Examples/All Examples/Lab/Lights3DExample.swift) for implementation recommendations.

-TODO: Maybe list them or show a small example.

 ### 2.5 Location API